 Seems that somebody is always asking us as vets for some way to remove or prevent the moist brown streaks that tend to form along the nose near the eyes of certain dogs.
 Small breed dogs, dogs with light colored or white hair coats and dogs with wrinkly skin or skin folds are most commonly affected.

 Typically, this is mostly a cosmetic problem, but not always.
 Before you embark on any treatment please be sure to have your dog examined by your veterinarian for any of the various medical problems that can cause tear staining.
 Sometimes tear staining can be caused by blocked tear ducts, eyelash malformations, allergy, dry eyes, glaucoma or conjunctivitis, and so on.
 Basically, anything that causes increased tear production or poor or inefficient tear drainage can cause tear staining.
 Some of these causes are serious and most can only be effectively treated by a licensed veterinarian.

-11. Angel Eyes – This is a commercial dietary supplement that contains the antibiotic tylosin ina non-perscription format.
-But it is still an antibiotic.
-And again, for maximum, benefit, the product must be added to the pet’s food once a day indefinately.
+- Angel Eyes – This is a commercial dietary supplement that contains the antibiotic, tylosin – same as mentioned above.
+Again, for maximum effectiveness, the powder must be added to the pet’s food indefinitely.

-For more information on solutions for Facial Tear Staining please contact the Chastain Veterinary Medical Group by calling Preston Road Animal Hospital at (877) 296-5995 or Meadow Brook Animal Hospital at (972) 439-1344.
+For more information on solution for Facial Tear Staining in the Dog, or to obtain some of the commercial products mentioned above, please contact the Chastain Veterinary Medical Group or call Meadow Brook Animal Hospital at 972-529-5033 or Preston Road Animal Hospital at 972-239-1309.

 - Dog Care

 - Cat Care